Engagement & outreach

 Buyers gain seed suited to their conditions.
 Sellers gain recognition for offering it.
 Eaters get higher quality food and are the consumer power with proof of concept.

 Our Standards working group sets the framework for what we promote while integrating the considerations we are hearing from hosted cultural conversations.
-The promotion is a living directory that points people to the seeds, companies, libraries, and seed producers in their own region via a map plus a symbol to spot when looking for seed.
+The promotion is a living directory that points people to the seeds, companies, libraries, and seed producers in their own region.
+This resource directory is shared via a map with symbols to spot when looking for seed.

 How the work is organized